iltommi/qdb-documentation/source/reference/qdbd.rst

 .. option:: --replication=<factor>

     Specifies the replication factor (global parameter).
-For more information, see :ref:`data-replication`.
+For more information, see :ref:`data.replication`.

     Argument
         A positive integer between 1 and 4 (inclusive) specifying the replication factor.
 If the integer is higher than the number of nodes in the cluster, it will be automatically reduced to the cluster size.